Seven Aspects of Reading

 - To encourage reading at home we reward pupils with reading karate bands.
 We also use this to monitor pupils not reading at home so we can provide extra provision in school.

 - Reading is celebrated in our school celebration assembly each week, with pupils being awarded reading karate coloured bands for reading at home.
-We also hold reading events throughout the year such as Extreme Reading and World Book Day.
+We also hold reading events throughout the year such as Extreme Reading, Book Breakfasts and World Book Day.

 - Read Write Inc (RWI) is followed at EYFS and KS1.
-Yr 2 pupils who have progressed onto phase 6 phonics continue to learn to read and spell words through RWI spelling books.
-Phonics is taught in four 30 minute sessions per week with spellings on a Friday.
+Year 2 pupils who have progressed beyond the RWI scheme continue to learn to read and spell words through RWI spelling books.
+Phonics is taught daily with one to one tutoring in place to support children to keep up.

 - Early reading is encouraged by providing pupils with non-worded reading books in the first instance.
 Once they have developed their phonics and decoding skills they are then moved on to texts that match their phonic ability and are fully decodable.